 Some cholesterol is “good” and some cholesterol is “bad.”

 HDL (high-density lipoprotein), or “good” cholesterol, is considered good because it removes the bad cholesterol from your arteries, said Zawko.

 The higher the level of HDL, the better.
 Sixty milligrams per deciliter and above is healthy and protects you against heart disease and stroke.

-LDL (low-density lipoprotein), or “bad” cholesterol, makes up most of your body’s cholesterol.
+Pulse Vascular explains that LDL (low-density lipoprotein), or “bad” cholesterol, makes up most of your body’s cholesterol.
 When your body has too much LDL cholesterol, it can clog your arteries and eventually choke off the supply of blood to your heart.
 When the blood flow to your heart is blocked, it can cause chest pain or a heart attack.
 LDL cholesterol levels should be less than 100 mg/dL.